dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 # The transaction: setup and execution

 The statements used to manage a transaction, follow closely the logic of the Ethereum protocol.
-With Ethereum we can store data on the chain or transafer eth from an address to another.
+With Ethereum we can store data on the chain or transfer eth from an address to another.
 What we'll do here is:

 * Prepare a JSON file containing:
   * the **ethereum nonce**, it is the number of transactions sent from the sender address